nanoporetech/tombo/docs/resquiggle.rst

 The result of the re-squiggle algorithm writes the sequence to signal assignment back into the read FAST5 files (found in the ``--corrected-group`` slot; the default value is the default for all other Tombo commands to read in this data).
 When running the re-squiggle algorithm a second time on a set of reads, the ``--overwrite`` option is required in order to write over the previous Tombo results.

-The ``--corrected-group`` slot contains attributes for the signal normalization (shift, scale, upper_limit, lower_limit and outlier_threshold) as well as a boolean flag indicating whether the read is DNA or RNA.
+The ``--corrected-group`` slot contains attributes for the signal normalization (shift, scale, upper_limit, lower_limit, outlier_threshold and the tombo signal matching score) as well as a boolean flag indicating whether the read is DNA or RNA.
 Within the ``Alignment`` group, the gemomic mapped start, end, strand and chromosome as well as mapping statistics (number clipped start and end bases, matching, mismatching, inserted and deleted bases) are stored.

 The ``Events`` slot contains a matrix with the matching of raw signal to genomic sequence.
 This slot contains a single attribute (``read_start_rel_to_raw``) giving the zero-based offset indicating the beginning of the read genomic sequence within the raw signal.
 Each entry in the ``Events`` table indicates the normalized mean signal level (``norm_mean``), optionally (triggered by the ``--include-event-stdev`` option) the normalized signal standard deviation (``norm_stdev``), the start position of this base (``start``), the length of this event in raw signal values (``length``) and the genomic base (``base``).

 This information is accessed as needed for down-stream Tombo processing commands.

-This data generally adds ~75% to the memory footprint of a minimal FAST5 file (containing raw and sequence data; not including a basecalling Events table).
+This data generally adds ~75% to the memory footprint of a minimal FAST5 file (containing raw and sequence data; NOT including a basecalling Events table).
 This may vary across files and sample types.

-**Important RNA note**: Tombo performs only un-spliced mapping.
-As such, for potentially spliced transcripts a transcriptome file must be provided.
-While this makes Tombo RNA processing annotation dependent the transcriptome is the more appropriate setting for modified base detection and thus this path has been chosen for Tomob RNA processing.
+**Important RNA note**: Tombo only processes un-spliced mappings.
+As such, for potentially spliced transcripts a transcriptome reference file must be provided.
+While this makes Tombo RNA processing dependent upon a gene annotation, the transcriptome is a more appropriate setting for modified base detection.
 More details about RNA processing can be found in the :doc:`rna` section.

 **Minor RNA note**: RNA reads pass through the pore in the 3' to 5' direction during sequencing.
-As such, the raw signal and albacore events are stored in the reverse direction from the genome.
+As such, the raw signal and albacore events are stored in the reverse direction from DNA reads.
 Tombo events for RNA data are stored in the opposite direction (corresponding to the genome sequence direction, not sequencing time direction) for several practical reasons.
 Thus if events are to be compared to the raw signal, the raw signal must be reversed.
 Tombo RNA models are stored in the same direction and thus may be considered inverted as compared to some other RNA HMM signal level models.

 ----------------
 Tombo Index File